FreddyGM20/PO2/README.md

 4- for deleting the userDb collection in the database you must have to go to the url path + /delete , THIS IS A GET METHOD

-5- for Reading the csv you need to send the csv file through postman or insonmia and it is received with a POST METHOD.
+5- To read the csv, you need to send the csv file via postman or insomnia and it is received with a POST METHOD, you need to go to URL path + /csvFile.